-(2) In determining whether Trustees are participating in a Trustees' meeting, it is irrelevant where any Trustee is or how they communicate with each other.
+(2) In determining whether Steering Committee members are participating in a Steering Committee meeting, it is irrelevant where any Steering Committee member is or how they communicate with each other.

-(3) If all the Trustees participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.
+(3) If all the Steering Committee members participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.

-QUORUM FOR TRUSTEES' MEETINGS
+QUORUM FOR STEERING COMMITTEE MEETINGS

-12 (1) At a Trustees' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.
+12 (1) At a Steering Committee meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.

-(2) The quorum for Trustees' meetings may be fixed from time to time by a decision of the Trustees, but it must never be less than a simple majority of Trustees appointed.
+(2) The quorum for Steering Committee meetings may be fixed from time to time by a decision of the Steering Committee, but it must never be less than a simple majority of Steering Committee members appointed.

-(3) If the total number of Trustees for the time being is less than the quorum required, the Trustees must not take any decision other than a decision—
+(3) If the total number of Steering Committee members for the time being is less than the quorum required, the Steering Committee must not take any decision other than a decision—

-to appoint further Trustees, or
+to appoint a further Steering Committee member, or

-to call a General Meeting so as to enable the Members to appoint further Trustees.
+to call a General Meeting so as to enable the Members to appoint further Steering Committee members.

-CHAIRING OF TRUSTEES' MEETINGS
+CHAIRING OF STEERING COMMITTEE MEETINGS

-13 (1) The Trustees may appoint a Trustee to chair their meetings.

-(2) The person so appointed for the time being is known as the chair.

-(3) The Trustees may terminate the chair's appointment at any time.
+13 (1) Steering Committee meetings will be chaired by the Chair of the Association

-(4) If the chair is not participating in a Trustees' meeting within ten minutes of the time at which it was to start, the participating Trustees must appoint one of themselves to chair it.
+(2) If the Chair is not participating in a Steering Committee meeting within ten minutes of the time at which it was to start, the participating Steering Committee members must appoint one of themselves to chair it.

 CASTING VOTE

-14 (1) If the numbers of votes for and against a proposal are equal, the chair or other Trustee chairing the meeting has a casting vote.
+14 (1) If the numbers of votes for and against a proposal are equal, the Chair or other Steering Committee member chairing the meeting has a casting vote.

-(2) But this does not apply if, in accordance with the Articles, the chair or other is not to be counted as participating in the decision-making process for quorum or voting purposes.
+(2) But this does not apply if, in accordance with the Articles, the Chair or other Steering Committee member is not to be counted as participating in the decision-making process for quorum or voting purposes.

 CONFLICTS OF INTEREST

-15 (1) If a proposed decision of the Trustees is concerned with an actual or proposed transaction or arrangement with an Association in which a Trustee is interested, that Trustee is not to be counted as participating in the decision-making process for quorum or voting purposes.
+15 (1) If a proposed decision of the Steering Committee is concerned with an actual or proposed transaction or arrangement with a Member in which a Steering Committee member is interested, that Steering Committee member is not to be counted as participating in the decision-making process for quorum or voting purposes.

-(2) But if paragraph (3) applies, a Trustee who is interested in an actual or proposed transaction or arrangement with the Association is to be counted as participating in the decision-making process for quorum and voting purposes.
+(2) But if paragraph (3) applies, a Steering Committee member who is interested in an actual or proposed transaction or arrangement with the Member is to be counted as participating in the decision-making process for quorum and voting purposes.

 (3) This paragraph applies when—

-the Association by ordinary resolution disapplies the provision of the Articles which would otherwise prevent a Trustee from being counted as participating in the decision-making process;
+the Association by ordinary resolution disapplies the provision of the Articles which would otherwise prevent a Steering Committee member from being counted as participating in the decision-making process;

-the Trustee's interest cannot reasonably be regarded as likely to give rise to a conflict of interest; or
+the Steering Committee member’s interest cannot reasonably be regarded as likely to give rise to a conflict of interest; or

-the Trustee's conflict of interest arises from a permitted cause.
+the Steering Committee member’s conflict of interest arises from a permitted cause.

 (4) For the purposes of this Article, the following are permitted causes—

-a guarantee given, or to be given, by or to a Trustee in respect of an obligation incurred by or on behalf of the Association or any of its subsidiaries;
+a guarantee given, or to be given, by or to a Steering Committee member in respect of an obligation incurred by or on behalf of the Association or any of its subsidiaries;

 subscription, or an agreement to subscribe, for securities of the Association or any of its subsidiaries, or to underwrite, sub-underwrite, or guarantee subscription for any such securities; and

-arrangements pursuant to which benefits are made available to employees and Trustees or former employees and Trustees of the Association or any of its subsidiaries which do not provide special benefits for Trustees or former Trustees.
+arrangements pursuant to which benefits are made available to employees and Steering Committee members or former employees and Steering Committee members of the Association or any of its subsidiaries which do not provide special benefits for Steering Committee member or former Steering Committee member.